 They are applied across fractures at risk of rotation and hence avascular necrosis.

 Describing a bone lesion is an essential skill for the radiologist, used to form an accurate differential diagnosis for neoplastic entities, and occasionally non-neoplastic.
 In addition to patient demographics, the radiographic features of a bone lesion are often the primary determinant of non-h...

 Describing a fracture is a basic requirement when making an assessment of a plain radiograph.
 There are many ways to approach the assessment of the radiograph; this is just one approach.

-Desmoid tumors are benign, non-inflammatory fibroblastic tumors (see WHO 2002 classification of soft tissue tumors) with a tendency for local invasion and recurrence but without metastasis.
+Desmoid tumors are benign, non-inflammatory fibroblastic tumors with a tendency for local invasion and recurrence but without metastasis.

-Desmoplastic fibromas are extremely rare bone tumors that do not metastasise but may be locally aggressive.
+Desmoplastic fibromas are extremely rare bone tumors that do not metastasize but may be locally aggressive.
 They are considered to be a bony counterpart of soft tissue desmoid tumors and are histologically identical.